birendpatel/lemon/README.md

 - [ ] Refactor string implementation to not use vector.h (HARD)
 - [ ] Update channel.h to use function malloc (EASY)
 - [ ] Update map.h insertions to recycle removed slots before aborting (MEDIUM)
-- [ ] Add 'as' keyword to grammar and scanner
-- [ ] implement 'as' keyword for import nicknames